EthanWuzer/trn.mp/README.md

 # Required Dependencies
-Can be installed individually or together by runnning: `npm install`
+Can be installed individually or together by running: `npm install`

 - react-google-maps
     - `npm i -S @react-google-maps/api`